 2. Work hard then rest..

-In an interview I did a few years ago with Siimon Reynolds, he suggested we should all work only 5 hours a day, but really focus during those 5 hours… then switch off entirely from work and do something restful.
+In an interview I did quite a few years ago with Siimon Reynolds, he suggested we should all work only 5 hours a day, but really focus during those 5 hours… then switch off entirely from work and do something restful.
 Really fill your working hours, but then build in some space each day to recuperate and switch off.

 3. Take control of a (at least) a corner of your life